Cancer drugs can affect your bone marrow and blood causing:

 Growth factors for white blood cells

-Your doctor might decide to give you injections of man made (synthetic) blood cell growth factors if your level of white blood cells goes very low.
+Your doctor might suggest injections of man made (synthetic) blood cell growth factors.
+This will usually be when your level of white blood cells goes very low.

 These growth factors boost the number of white blood cells your body makes.
-The growth factor used in cancer treatment to boost white blood cells is granulocyte colony stimulating factor (G-CSF).
+The growth factor used in cancer treatment is granulocyte colony stimulating factor (G-CSF).

 There are different types of G-CSF:

-These growth factors all work in a similar way.
+These growth factors all work similarly.
 The treatment usually starts a few days after you have your cancer drug.
-You have G-CSF as a small injection into the fatty tissue of your stomach, arm or leg.
+You have G-CSF as a small injection under the skin into the fatty tissue of your stomach, arm or leg.

 With filgrastim or lenograstim you have a daily injection for up to 7 days.
 These are the most commonly used forms of G-CSF.

-The pegylated filgrastim releases the G-CSF much more slowly in the body so that it works over a longer period.
-It is given as a single injection after each treatment cycle instead of a number of daily injections.
-Pegylated filgrastim is not used very often.
+The pegylated filgrastim releases the G-CSF much more slowly in the body.
+So, it works over a longer period.
+You have it as a single injection after each treatment cycle.
+This is instead of several daily injections.
+Doctors don’t use pegylated filgrastim very often.